Lost-Outpost/outlander/README.md

 If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.

-For issues that aren't yet [known](HELP.md), you can provide details in the [Github Issues](https://github.com/Guitarninja2/thepath/issues).
+For issues that aren't yet [known](HELP.md), you can provide details in the [Github Issues](https://github.com/Lost-Outpost/outlander/issues).
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the The Path Discord support channel to have discussions with our knowledgeable community members.
+Finally, free feel to hop on the Outlander Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).

-# Special Thanks
-I want to give a special shoutout to Apoapse and the Somnium team for their wonderful modlist.
-This would not be possible without them!!!!